How we test grills: a behind the scenes look at H&G's grill tests

 Test 3: Chicken

 Another grill staple, but one that lets us assess another kind of cooking - low and slow.
 It's tempting to get the fire blasting and blowtorch your food to get it to the table as fast as possible, but the best grills will let you cook for longer, allowing you to make dishes like roast chicken and vegetables.
 We usually test on a spatchcock or whole roast chicken.
-These thicker cuts of chicken are instructive because it shows us whether or not the grill is good at cooking with indirect heat.
+These thicker cuts of chicken are instructive because they show us whether or not the grill is good at cooking with indirect heat.
 Indirect heat is cooler than direct heat.
 On gas grills, you make it by running the outer burners at a low temperature and keeping the middle burner switched off.
-On charcoal grills, you achieve it by piling your lit fuel to one end of the grill and cooking at the other end.
+On charcoal grills, you achieve it by piling your lit fuel on one end of the grill and cooking at the other end.
 This is useless for things like steaks but great for larger cuts of meat.

 This is also a great test of any non-stick claims - chicken skin covered in barbecue sauce will easily stick, so if a manufacturer claims their grill is non-stick, we can easily tell if they're misrepresenting their product.

-We want succulent chicken with a crispy skin, cooked in around 40 minutes and rested once thoroughly cooked at 160°F/71°C.
+We want succulent chicken with crispy skin, cooked in around 40 minutes and rested once thoroughly cooked at 160°F/71°C.

 Smokers

-Smokers need extra care, because these aren't just for grilling.
+Smokers need extra care because these aren't just for grilling.
 They let you add flavorful smoke to your dishes as you cook them, so as well as the usual fare, we test out all sorts of smoked meats.
-We've tried shoulders of lamb, pork tenderloin, chicken kebabs and ribs to see if these grills are blowing smoke or truly add an extra dimension of flavor to your food.
+We've tried shoulders of lamb, pork tenderloin, chicken kebabs, and ribs to see if these grills are blowing smoke or truly add an extra dimension of flavor to your food.

 Bonus features